ssllabs/ssllabs-scan/ssllabs-api-docs-v3.md

 * **drownErrors** - true if error occurred in the DROWN test.
 * **drownVulnerable** - true if server vulnerable to the DROWN attack.
 * **implementsTLS13MandatoryCS** - true if server supports mandatory TLS 1.3 cipher suite (TLS_AES_128_GCM_SHA256), null if TLS 1.3 not supported.
+* **zeroRTTEnabled** - results of the 0-RTT test.
+This test will only be performed if TLS 1.3 is enabled:
+   * -2 - test failed
+   * -1 - test not performed (default)
+   * 0 - 0-RTT is not enabled
+   * 1 - 0-RTT is enabled

 ### CertificateChain ###